GediminasMasaitis/moonfish/README.md

 ---

 ~~~
-make
+make moonfish
 ~~~

-The UCI TUI, called “play”, may also be built.
+The two UCI TUIs, called “play” and “analyse”, may also be built.

 ~~~
-make play
+make play analyse
 ~~~

 usage